2014-2016 Programming Theme - "The Power To Make A Difference"

 The Mighty Dads of GUCC!!

 The Dads are an integral part of the Jack and Jill experience for our children!
 Some attend their children's monthly program activities, and they can always be seen at Chapter events such as Jack and Jill Day, Black Family Day, the Holiday/Kwanzaa celebration, serve as POPs [Pops On Patrol] chaperones at TEEN functions and the Inducation/End-of-Year Celebration.
-Fred Harris serves as the chair of our hard-working and supportive Father's Auxiliary.
+Fred Harris and Damian Facey serves as co-chairs of our hard-working and supportive Father's Auxiliary.

 (c) 2005.
 Site maintained by the GUCC Webmaster.
 Last updated September 2014.